bernardoferreiradev/crackme-challenges/README.md

 # crackme-challenges
-Reverse Engeneering Crackme.org / CTF challenges with my solutions and explanations.
+Reverse Engineering Crackme.org / CTF challenges with my solutions and explanations.

 This repository was created out of my interest in the security field.